Position

 How to become a Safety Engineer?

-1. Earn a bachelor's degree in safety engineering or a related field.
+1. Earn a relevant degree.
+Obtain a bachelor’s degree in engineering or a related field.

 How long does it take to become a Safety Engineer?